About the Funds

-Typically, each manager will run 25% of the portfolio, but Litman Gregory may tactically alter the managers’ allocations to attempt to take advantage of particularly compelling opportunities for a specific strategy or to further manage risk.
+Typically, each manager will run approximately 17% of the portfolio, but Litman Gregory may tactically alter the managers’ allocations to attempt to take advantage of particularly compelling opportunities for a specific strategy or to further manage risk.
 We will have a high hurdle for making a tactical allocation shift and don’t expect such top-down shifts to happen frequently.

 Selection Criteria — What Makes a Manager an Alternative Strategies Fund Candidate?

-The four managers in this fund were chosen for their specialized and demonstrated expertise, as well as for their complementary, non-correlated investment approaches.
+The managers in this fund were chosen for their specialized and demonstrated expertise, as well as for their complementary, non-correlated investment approaches.

 We looked for skilled managers who either 1) ran strategies that we believed were low risk and not strongly correlated with traditional financial assets (especially stocks) or 2) had the ability to take on more risk but had a strongly risk averse mindset and approach with an emphasis on preservation of capital and a track record consistent with that objective.
 We also wanted managers willing to be opportunistic and take somewhat more risk at times when valuations suggest that risk should be well rewarded.
 Other factors we considered included enthusiasm for being part of this fund, how the strategies complemented each other, a long history, and reasonable fees.

-We narrowed our list down to four managers/firms who ran different types of strategies and who each had a combination of experience, expertise, performance track record, a risk-averse mindset or investment philosophy, strong focus on risk management, and reasonable fees.
+We narrowed our list down to five managers/firms who ran different types of strategies and who each had a combination of experience, expertise, performance track record, a risk-averse mindset or investment philosophy, strong focus on risk management, and reasonable fees.
 We then did intensive additional due diligence on these managers to assess whether we could gain confidence that they would be able to deliver on their risk/return objectives for these strategies and what they would bring to our fund that would be different and value-added.
 We believe we have achieved that goal with each manager.